hyuckang/flask_api/README.md

 flask_api is a simple API and was created to make setting up wsgi easy.

+This repository used docker and ubuntu 16.04, python3, flask.

-If you use docker and ubuntu 16.04 and add python library, you can save it in libs and use it in run.py.
+If you want to develop and add a Python library, you can save it in libs and call it from run.py.

+## useage

 Here are two ways to use flask_api.